Continue reading on DataGuidance with:

 1.3.
 Case law

-In 2019, based on consumer law, SERNAC sued the Chilean Mail Service due to a security breach that affected a US vendor which provided PO BOX services to the Chilean Mail Service's consumers.
+In 2019, based on consumer law, SERNAC sued the Chilean Mail Service due to a security breach that affected a US vendor that provided PO BOX services to the Chilean Mail Service's consumers.
 The affected data was contact and credit card information.

 2. Scope of Application